robotoworks/mechanoid/docs/source/db/lang.rst

 * **Name** is the name of your sqlite database, this name will be used for your generated SqliteOpenHelper.

-Once completing the wizard, a new file will be created, the contents will contain an empty definition of a database with a single migration.
+On completing the wizard, a new file is created, the contents will contain an empty definition of a database with a single migration.

 .. code-block:: mechdb